 Prato Lungo (meaning Long Meadow in Italian) is a delicate light smooth olive oil.
 There is just a hint of spice and white pepper on the finish.
 Their NV Select Extra Virgin Olive Oil is more of a traditional type of oil with a big bigger body and lots of pepper on the finish.
 If you are using this in salad dressings there is no need to add additional pepper.

 LMR Rutherford Gardens Farm Stand is located next to Highway 29 in Rutherford – about a 4 mile drive south of their St. Helena tasting room.
 In addition to wine they are known for their grass-fed beef, poultry and fresh heirloom produce.
 No, Napa valley is not entirely planted to wine grapes!
 This 5.8 acre property supplies fruit and seasonally organically grown vegetables to the farm stand located on site.
 A number of top local restaurants also source from their gardens including Auberge du Soleil and La Toque.
+And select produce from this farm is sold at the St. Helena Farmers’ Market (founded 1986), held from May through October on Fridays from 730 until 12pm at Crane Park in St. Helena (a great place to always bump into local vintners).

 They maintain an electric vehicle charging station on site.
 For more information and or to join their Corral Wine Club, visit: www.longmeadowranch.com